PerfectlySoft/PerfectDocs/guide/deployment-DigitalOcean.md

 The main plan is to have the app delivered to the server using `git`.
 If you noticed, the earlier package installation, did add `git` as an app to the server.
 Okay, so, `git` will deliver the raw Swift files to the server, we will need to compile the app, move it to another folder (for a clear structure) and run it from there.

-To accomplish this we will use the `post-receive` git hook, which will run all the needed commands to compile. move and restart the app.
+To accomplish this we will use the `post-receive` git hook, which will run all the needed commands to compile.
+Move and restart the app.
 Yes, restart it, because we will also make use of the `supervisor` app to keep our Swift compiled application up and running 24/7.

 First, let's setup the folder structure for our app.